Air raid on Bari: John Harvey

-One of the destroyed vessels—the U.S. Liberty ship John Harvey—had been carrying a secret cargo of 2000 M47A1 mustard gas bombs, each holding 60–70 lb of the agent.
+One of the destroyed vessels—the US Liberty ship John Harvey—had been carrying a secret cargo of 2000 M47A1 mustard gas bombs, each holding 60–70 lb of the agent.
 According to Royal Navy historian Stephen Roskill, the cargo had been sent to Europe for potential retaliatory use if Germany carried out its alleged threat to use chemical warfare in Italy.
 The destruction of John Harvey caused liquid sulfur mustard from the bombs to spill into waters already contaminated by oil from the other damaged vessels.
 The many sailors who had abandoned their ships into the water became covered with the oily mixture, which provided an ideal solvent for the sulfur mustard.
 Some mustard evaporated and mingled with the clouds of smoke and flame.
 The wounded were pulled from the water and sent to medical facilities whose personnel were unaware of the mustard gas.
 Medical staff focused on personnel with blast or fire injuries and little attention was given to those merely covered with oil.
 Many injuries caused by prolonged exposure to low concentrations of mustard might have been reduced by bathing or a change of clothes.